Shaktikanta Das: Economic Affairs Secretary

 Das was appointed Union Economic Affairs Secretary by the ACC in August 2015.
 He assumed the office of Secretary on 31 August 2015, and admitted it and simultaneously superannuated from service on 28 May 2017 after being given a three-month extension by the government.

 On 8 November 2016, the Government of India announced the demonetisation of all ₹500 and ₹1,000 banknotes with the objective of increasing cashless transactions and reducing the use of illicit and counterfeit cash.
 Das was the senior Department of Economic Affairs official in the finance ministry during the planning and implementation phase of the initiative and was widely reported as one of the principal government officials coordinating the administrative response.
-Das was also among the senior officials in the Ministry of Finance during the roll out of the Goods and Services Tax and worked in drawing up the legislation and coordinating with the states for a successful implementation, which came into effect on 1 July 2017.
+Das was also among the senior officials in the Ministry of Finance during the roll out of the Goods and Services Tax and worked in drawing up the legislation and coordinating with the states for implementing the tax, which took effect on 1 July 2017.